 Consultation: Policy framework for Ontario’s digital identity program

-Share your input to help ensure Ontario’s digital ID is trustworthy, secure, private and inclusive.
+This consultation closed on September 23, 2021.
+Thank you to everyone who shared their input to help ensure Ontario’s digital ID is trustworthy, secure, private and inclusive.

 On this page Skip this page navigation